 St. Leonard’s Ministries Program Review

-The Adler School has contracted to provide mental health services to the men and women that reside at half way houses run by St. Leonard’s Ministries on Chicago’s Westside.
+The Adler University has contracted to provide mental health services to the men and women that reside at half way houses run by St. Leonard’s Ministries on Chicago’s Westside.
 The current endeavor is a full program review of all of the psychological services provided to St. Leonard’s House by Adler.
 Currently an evaluation is being designed to track key indicators of program effect.
 This will allow Adler to redesign the program as necessary, and to manualize both a program and the training that corresponds with this program.
 This can then be marketed to other agencies and halfway houses that serve the mental health needs of the formerly incarcerated.

 The Violence Prevention Seminar Series